cth2015/cth-documentation-middleman/source/content/story-blocks/item-04-block-00.html.md

 block: 1
 classes: block block-yellow
 ---
-There are many tools for curation or teaching.
-Coding the Humanities builds a tool that teaches through curation.
+There are many tools out there that facilitate curation – such as Twitter or Evernote.
+And there are many tools that facilitate education – such as MOOCs.
+Coding the Humanities builds a tool that facilitates education through curation.